OxfordDemSci/dgg_subnational/README.md

 results reveal striking disparities in access to mobile and internet technologies between and within LMICs.
-These disparities imply that as of 2025, women are 19% less likely to use the internet and 8% less likely to own a mobile phone in LMICs, corresponding to over 190 million fewer women owning a mobile phone and over 320 million fewer women using the interne
+These disparities imply that as of 2025, women are 19% less likely to use the internet and 8% less likely to own a mobile phone in LMICs, corresponding to over 190 million fewer women owning a mobile phone and over 320 million fewer women using the internet.

 ### Interactive Dashboard